 BC445E The IASB observed that if an entity chooses not to apply IFRS 15 to completed contracts in accordance with paragraph C5(a)(ii) or the amended paragraph C7, only contracts that are not completed contracts are included in the transition to IFRS 15.
 The entity would continue to account for the completed contracts in accordance with its accounting policies based on the previous revenue Standards.
-The IASB's decision, when it issued IFRS 15 in prospectively or retrospectively to completed contracts.
+The IASB's decision, when it issued IFRS 15 in May 2014, was not to require such an entity to apply IFRS 15 either prospectively or retrospectively to completed contracts.